AD FS Requirements

 Service account requirements

 Any standard domain account can be used as a service account for AD FS.
-Group Managed Service accounts are also supported.
-The permissions required at runtime will be added automatically when you configure AD FS.
+Group Managed Service Accounts are also supported.
+The permissions required at runtime are automatically added back when you configure AD FS.

-The User Rights Assignment required for the AD service account is 'Log on as a Service'
+The User Rights Assignment required for the AD service account is Sign-in as a Service.

-Group Managed service accounts require at least one domain controller running Windows Server 2012 or higher.
-The gMSA must live under the default 'CN=Managed Service Accounts' container.
+Group managed service accounts require at least one domain controller running Windows Server 2012 or later.
+The group Managed Service Account gMSA must live under the default

 For Kerberos authentication, the service principal name ‘

 HOST/<adfs\_service\_name>' must be registered on the AD FS service account.
 By default, AD FS configures this requirement when creating a new AD FS farm.
 If this process fails, such as if there's a collision or insufficient permissions, you see a warning and you should add it manually.

 All AD FS servers must be a joined to an AD DS domain.

 All AD FS servers within a farm must be deployed in the same domain.